ACCA Registered

 Worked Examples: Take-Home Pay at Four Revenue Levels

-These examples assume 20% net profit margin (industry average for well-run agencies), the owner as the only director, Employment Allowance eligibility, and 2026/27 tax rates.
+These examples assume a 20% net profit margin (a common benchmark for well-run agencies), the owner as the only director, Employment Allowance eligibility, and 2026/27 tax rates.

 Scenario 1: £250k Revenue Agency